Use dotenvx with Docker

 #/ [how it works](https://dotenvx.com/encryption) /

-We're ready to inject the encrypted secrets from .env.vault into the Docker run.
+We're ready to inject the encrypted .env.production secrets into Docker run.

-Set DOTENV_KEY on Docker using the production key in your .env.keys file.
+Set DOTENV_PRIVATE_KEY_PRODUCTION on Docker using the production key in your .env.keys file.

-Your docker instance starts and env is successfully injected using the encrypted contents of .env.vault.
+Your docker instance starts and env is successfully injected using the encrypted contents of .env.production.

 Server running on port:3000